 How we can help

-Over the last 20 years we have worked with a range of communities across rural Scotland to develop a community-led response to housing needs in their area – you can find out more in the projects section of our website.
+Over the last 20 years we have worked with a range of communities across rural Scotland to develop a community-led response to housing needs in their area.

 If you are looking at ways to tackle a shortage of affordable housing in your area, we can help.
 You can start by checking out our advice on: